Nama Dorayaki: Yummy Buns with Fresh Whipped Cream

 If your answer is yes, you should know the gadget cat’s favorite snack “Dorayaki (どら焼き)“, which is called “yummy buns” in the English-version of Doraemon.

-For the unfamiliar, Dorayaki is a traditional Japanese confection consisting of 2 small, moist pancakes with a sweet red bean paste filling called “Anko (餡子)” in the middle.
+For the unfamiliar, Dorayaki is a traditional Japanese confection consisting of sweet red bean paste called “Anko (餡子)” sandwiched between two small round pancakes.

-The pancake is made from wheat flour, sugar, and egg, and the addition of honey gives its dough some moisture.
-Unlike Imagawayaki, the yummy bun Dorayaki isn’t usually served hot.
+The pancake is made from wheat flour, sugar, and egg, and the addition of honey gives the dough some moisture.
+Unlike Imagawayaki, Dorayaki is served cold.

-In modern times, Dorayaki is available in several types, among which “Nama Dorayaki (生どら焼き: literally Fresh Dorayaki)”, also known as “Nama Dora (生どら)”, is especially popular.
+In modern times, Dorayaki comes in several variants, among which “Nama Dorayaki (生どら焼き: Raw or Freash Dorayaki)” or “Nama Dora (生どら)” is especially popular.

 Nama Dorayaki (生どら焼き)

-Nama Dorayaki, or Nama Dora, was first made and sold by a cake shop in the town of Rifu, Miyagi Prefecture, “Kato Maronie (カトーマロニエ)”.
-Actually, one primary difference between Nama Dorayaki and regular Dorayaki is whether the filling contains fresh cream or not.
+Nama Dorayaki or Nama Dora was first made and sold by a cake shop located in Rifu Town, Miyagi Prefecture, named “Kato Maronie (カトーマロニエ)”.

-A simple way; just add some fresh or whipped cream (chocolate cream or jam) to the Anko filling!
-It is very easy, isn’t it? so if you are interested in this modern Dorayaki pancake, why not try this method once?
+A simple way; just add some whipped cream (chocolate cream or jam) to the Anko filling!
+It is so easy, right?